 The NAHB’s National Green Building Standard (see below) references six categories that are important:

 Of the two, the NAHB’s National Green Building Standard is reported to be a little easier to negotiate as far as paperwork and is quite flexible.
-Three years ago the NAHB released their Model Green Home Building Guidelines and used this to test approaches for their National Green Building Standard which has been updated to include changes in the International Residential Code.
+Several years ago the NAHB released their Model Green Home Building Guidelines and used this to test approaches for their National Green Building Standard which has been updated to include changes in the International Residential Code.

-The federal government has the Energy Star for homes program.
-It’s a voluntary energy performance certification based on reducing energy use by 15%from the 2004 International Residential Code.
 The Energy Star for Homes program is very useful although it is limited to energy use and doesn’t address many of the other categories that the LEED and National Green Building Standard involve.

 Refer to the Energy Star program for guidance on energy usage and conservation for home appliances and household furnishings.